Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Introduction

-An important consequence of the mass adoption of IoT and its high interconnectivity, coupled with poor security practices and multiple sources of vulnerabilities~\cite{Neshenko2019}, is that it has given rise to malware designed to target and exploit these devices.
-One of the most notable examples is the 2016~Mirai worm~\cite{Antonakakis2017}, which exploited the widespread use of weak or hardcoded passwords to compromise a diverse set of devices from various manufacturers.
-The infection reached a peak of 600,000~devices, which were used to launch thousands of organized Distributed Denial of Service (DDoS) attack campaigns against telecommunication providers, game servers and particulars.
-The sophistication of those types of attacks continues to grow.
-Newer Mirai variants developed after the public release of its source code~\cite{Miraisrc} and other advanced IoT malware such as Mozi\footnote{https://malpedia.caad.fkie.fraunhofer.de/details/elf.mozi} and VPNFilter\footnote{https://malpedia.caad.fkie.fraunhofer.de/details/elf.vpnfilter} include additional functionality to exploit software vulnerabilities targeting different protocols such as Telnet, HTTP, SSH, UPnP, SMB, Modbus, FTP, MQTT, etc.~\cite{Vervier2018}.
-Moreover, the compromised devices are not only used to perform DDoS attacks but also cryptocurrency mining, spamming or advertisement click fraud~\cite{Kambourakis2019}.
+Poor security practices and vulnerabilities~\cite{Neshenko2019}, coupled with the mass adoption and high interconnectivity, make IoT an attractive target for malware designers.
+A notable example is the 2016~Mirai worm~\cite{Antonakakis2017}, which exploited the widespread use of weak or hardcoded passwords to compromise a diverse set of devices from various manufacturers.
+The sophistication of those threats continues to grow.
+Newer Mirai variants developed after the public release of its source code~\cite{Miraisrc} and other advanced IoT malware such as Mozi\footnote{https://malpedia.caad.fkie.fraunhofer.de/details/elf.mozi} and VPNFilter\footnote{https://malpedia.caad.fkie.fraunhofer.de/details/elf.vpnfilter} include additional functionality exploiting different protocols and software vulnerabilities~\cite{Vervier2018}.
+The compromised devices are usually leveraged to perform different attack campaigns, including Distributed Denial of Service (DDoS) attacks, cryptocurrency mining, spamming or advertisement click fraud~\cite{Kambourakis2019}.
 Exposed industrial IoT (IIoT) systems are also the targets of numerous attacks that may pose additional risks due to the critical nature of these devices, including ransomware, sabotage, intellectual property theft, or be used as a pivot point to infiltrate into other systems in the IT or OT infrastructure~\cite{Sadeghi2015, McLaughlin2016}.